 Duration: October 2021 – September 2026

-Project participants: Daniela Schulz (team member), Dr Hartmut Beyer (contact)
+Project participants: Daniela Schulz, Dr Hartmut Beyer (contact)